rssys/pronghorn-artifact/README.md

 Run the script `./run.sh evaluation`.
 This script will automatically run the whole pipeline of Pronghorn for the entire benchmarking suite and will produce two CSV files. pypy.csv and jvm.csv, which can be utilized to reproduce the figure X and figure Y in the paper.

+## Here is a list of the key results in the paper:

+Figure 4: The Cumulative Distribution Function (CDF) of end-to-end request latency in microseconds of Python benchmarks (rows) across the evaluated orchestration strategies and three different container eviction rates (columns).
+Figure 5: The Cumulative Distribution Function (CDF) of end-to-end request latency in microseconds of Java benchmarks (rows) across the evaluated orchestration strategies and three different container eviction rates (columns).
+Table 4: For each benchmark, the requests taken by Pronghorn to find the optimal snapshot; snapshot sizes; and checkpoint/restore times.
+Table 5: For each benchmark, the maximum storage used by Pronghorn’s orchestration strategy, the maximum cumulative network bandwidth used to transfer snapshots, and the baseline values for state-of-the-art.

 ## Directory Structure

 ```